 These lists are categorized according to the What We Eat In America (WWEIA) project.
 So they fit neatly with advice based on the Healthy Eating Index (HEI).

 Currently, I’m working on replacing old Alkaline Food Charts with new PRAL food lists.
 You will find these from the index table below.
-But if you are unfamiliar with PRAL food lists you should read Complete USDA PRAL List Guide first.
+But if you are unfamiliar with PRAL food lists you should read Complete Acid vs Alkaline Food Charts first.

 Note, this is an ongoing task.
 So it’s best to subscribe to my free update service.
-Then I’ll send you an email as I publish each new PRAL food list.
+Then I’ll email you as I publish each new PRAL food list.

-I wrote this index to connect you to the tables described in the Complete USDA PRAL List Guide.
+I started this list to connect you to the tables described in the Complete Acid vs Alkaline Food Charts.
 Because PRAL food lists are a good way to:

 - Analyze your current eating patterns.
-Measuring the PRAL score for your current food intake.
+Measuring the PRAL index for your current food intake.

 - Plan better food choices.
 Replacing some acid-forming foods with alkalizing ones.